 Inspecting a mini-canyon within the pinnacles

-Back on the drainage
+Back in the drainage

-This is as far as we got
+This is as high as we got

 Looking down at Dinah

-Rain puts a damper on the trip.
+Rain puts a damper on the trip